-An Ontario Photo Card is a wallet sized card that provides government-issued identification to those Ontarians who do not have a driver’s licence, making it easier for them to do things such as open a bank account, and perform any other activities that require official identification.
+The Ontario Photo Card is a wallet sized card that provides government-issued identification to those Ontarians who do not have a driver’s licence, making it easier for them to do things such as open a bank account and any other activities that require official identification.

 - do not have a driver’s licence

-- are 16 years of age and older
+- are 16 years of age or older

-You will need to bring to a ServiceOntario centre:
+You will need to bring the following to a ServiceOntario centre:

-- original identity documents to prove your legal name, date of birth and signature
+- original identity documents (for example, birth certificate) to prove your legal name, date of birth and signature

 - your marriage certificate, if you are applying under your married name

 If you do not have proof of signature document, you can use a Declaration from a Guarantor instead.

 Note: If you have a driver’s licence and want to get an Ontario Photo Card, you must give up your licence.
 Your driver’s licence will be cancelled when you apply for your Photo Card.
 If you wish to re-apply for your Ontario driver’s licence, you may be subject to all tests and wait periods.